binzu/my-tasks/README.md

 * Lists existing and done tasks.
 * Task detail can be viewed by clicking info (i) button in a task with detail information.
 * Mark task as completed by clicking on the checkbox.
-* Undo marking task compleded by clicking on checkbox of task in the done list column.
+* Undo marking task completed by clicking on checkbox of task in the done list column.
 * Filter tasks to show current tasks only that are due today or tomorrow by clicking "current" radio button.
 * Filter tasks to show overdue tasks older than current day by clicking "overdue" radio button.
 * Show all tasks by clicking on "all" radio button.